 The Importance of Carbon Quality Control

 Graphene can be produced in small quantities by ‘exfoliating’ layers from graphite.
-Although, large scale production requires a different approach.
+Although, large-scale production requires a different approach.
 An alternative is to grow graphene epitaxially from a crystal of silicon carbide at high temperature.
 To ramp up graphene production to the levels and precision required by the electronics industry, rapid measurement tools for quality control are essential.
 These tools need to be suited for on-line growth and production for the quality control used in industry.
-This is important in the scale up from laboratory to factory to allow industry to have confidence in graphene product quality.
+This is important in the scale-up from laboratory to factory to allow the industry to have confidence in graphene product quality.

 B&W Tek Carbon Raman Analyzer (CRA)

 This is a portable Raman system equipped with a 532nm laser excitation and fibreoptic sampling probe.
 The CRA features a high throughput spectrometer including back-thinned CCD TE-cooled to -25°C.

 Unlike most other CRA’s on the market, B&W Tek’s product does not require the use of an additional microscope for analysis.
 It is ideal for materials in powdered forms, with no need for sample preparation.
 Additionally, the instrument includes a probe holder with an adjustable xyz stage for excellent reproducibility.

 The B&W Tek Carbon Raman Analyser has the ability to monitor six variables simultaneously with real-time results displayed in a trend plot and a table.
 The system has automated spectral processing and can be configured to automatically calculate various parameters such as D- and G-band intensity ratios and G-band peak heights.
 This ease of use of CRA allows graphene manufacturers to obtain on-line measurements for material characterization, product quality control, and process monitoring.
 It is easy to set up gives definitive easily interpretable data, is non-destructive and needs no special preparation.